 Research Advised: Graduate Dissertations

 - Seth Berk.
 "Amazons Abound!
 German Phantasies of the Amazonian Other."
-Diss., in progress.
+Diss.

 - Tim Coombs.
 “Wundgelesenes: The Signature of the Wound in Kafka and Celan.”
 Diss.

 - Nathan Magnusson.
 "Accommodating the Nation: Hospitality and State-Belonging in Nineteenth-Century German Literature.”
 Diss.